 “When communicating with a new client, video can create a serious advantage over the competition,” he says.
 “Match that with analytical data for a seller, and you stand above the rest.”

-Though she’s not a real estate agent, Diana Huynh, an Account Executive at Vidyard, knows how to use video for sales.
-In this prospecting video, she makes creative use of props to help identify—and more importantly, empathize—with her prospect’s pain points.
-This approach well positions her as the person who can help them overcome those obstacles.
+In this cold outreach prospecting video, the creative use of props helps to identify—and, more importantly, empathize—with a prospect’s pain points (or in your case, your client’s).
+This approach well positions an agent who can help clients overcome those obstacles.

 Cast a wide net by posting videos for real estate on social media—either to attract prospects who are just beginning their search or to market a property.